The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 According to Collins, while writing off rental costs (major and minor repairs, etc.) is perfectly justified, as in any business, too high losses can generate interest in the IRS, especially if they are repeated, and not one-off.

-“Rentals are where people are trying to write off a lot of cash expenses, but they can't really prove those expenses in a tax audit,” Collins said.
+“Renting is one area where people try to write off a lot of cash expenses, but they can't really prove those expenses in the event of a tax audit,” Collins said.

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York